 4. Non-Tenure Track Graduate Faculty

 a.
 Internal to WSU.
 Graduate Faculty internal to WSU who are neither tenured nor on the tenure track include research, clinical, and affiliate faculty.
-This category of Graduate Faculty are entitled to act as chairs, co-chairs, or members of graduate student committees; teach graduate courses; supervise research; and act as Graduate Studies Committee members. internal to WSU may be granted Graduate Faculty status by following the process in the Faculty Manual.
+This category of Graduate Faculty are entitled to act as chairs, co-chairs, or members of graduate student committees; teach graduate courses; supervise research; and act as Graduate Studies Committee members.
+Emeritus faculty internal to WSU may be granted Graduate Faculty status by following the process in the Faculty Manual.
 Once they have attained Graduate Faculty status, these individuals are also entitled to act as chairs, co-chairs or members of graduate student committees, teach graduate courses, and supervise research.

 b.
 External to WSU.
 Professionals who are not WSU faculty may be granted Graduate Faculty status if they are first officially approved as adjunct faculty for WSU.
 The process used to grant adjunct faculty status is explained in the Faculty Manual.
 These individuals are entitled to serve as a member of graduate committees, teach graduate courses, and supervise research.
 They may not serve as chair or co-chair of Ph.D. committees.
 Adjunct faculty who are not members of the Graduate faculty may serve as a member of graduate committees and teach graduate courses, but they may not serve as chair or co-chair of graduate committees.